Vegetable Companion Plants

 Companion Planting tips

 To help you give your fruit and vegetable plants the very best defence against garden pests, we’ve put together two handy packs of the best companion plants to cover all bases, with all the companion plants you need to protect your edible crops.
-To find out more about how companion planting works and which plants go together, read our full guide here.
+To find out more about which plants go together, read our full companion planting guide.